Hekkydev/test-git/README.md

 # Event Portal Repository

 This repository contains a simple Vue 3 application created with Vite.
-The app allows you to manage a list of events.
+The app allows you to create, edit, and delete events.

 ## Getting Started